DingXiaoH/RepVGG/README.md

 Included in a famous model zoo (over 7k stars) https://github.com/rwightman/pytorch-image-models.

 Update (Apr 4, 2021): a better implementation.
 For a RepVGG model or a model with RepVGG as one of its components (e.g., the backbone), you can convert the whole model by simply calling **switch_to_deploy** of every RepVGG block.
 This is the recommended way.
+Examples are shown in **convert.py** and **example_pspnet.py**.
 ```
     for module in model.modules():
         if hasattr(module, 'switch_to_deploy'):